Target apologizes for fake CBGB awning

 NEW YORK — Target has apologized for erecting a fake facade that mimics the legendary rock club CBGB as part of the opening of its new store in Manhattan’s East Village.

 Instead of CBGB in red letters, the white awning read TRGT and showcased a window display of store-branded T-shirts.
-It quickly drew the ire of local historians who condemned it as “tasteless” and the “deplorable commodification of local neighborhood culture.”
+It quickly drew the ire of local historians who condemned it.

+Jeremiah Moss, author of “Vanishing New York,” wrote on his blog that the display “might be the most deplorable commodification of local neighborhood culture I’ve ever witnessed.”

+The executive director of the East Village Community Coalition, Laura Sewell, described it in a television interview with WNYW-TV as “really pretty tasteless.”

 CBGB is often considered the birthplace of punk and hosted early performances by Blondie, the Ramones and Patti Smith.
 It closed in 2006.